MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 You're not authorized to access to manager
 ````

 This error indicates that the manager could not authorize the request.
-Actually, we specified the Otoroshi client id and client secret with values without giving them in our request.
-If that's why we can start creating a route in Otoroshi to properly expose our manager.
+Actually, the manager expects to be only reachable with an apikey (this is the definition of the mode `production`).
+If that's why we can start creating a route in Otoroshi to properly expose our manager behind Otoroshi.

 ### Create a route to expose and protect the manager with authentication